 The Club of Rome is a non-profit organisation, independent of any political, ideological or religious interests.
 Its essential mission is “to act as a global catalyst for change through the identification and analysis of the crucial problems facing humanity and the communication of such problems to the most important public and private decision makers as well as to the general public.”
 Its activities should: “adopt a global perspective with awareness of the increasing interdependence of nations.
 They should, through holistic thinking, achieve a deeper understanding of the complexity of contemporary problems and adopt a trans-disciplinary and long-term perspective focusing on the choices and policies determining the destiny of future generations.”

 The activities of the Club are guided by the General Assembly of its members which meets once a year.
 The General Assembly elects the members of a small Executive Committee which supervises the activities of the Club.
 At present the Club has two Co-Presidents, Anders Wijkman (Sweden) and Ernst Ulrich von Weizsäcker (Germany) , and one Vice-President, Dr. Roberto Peccei.
-The work of the International Club is supported by a small International Centre in Winterthur, Canton Zurich, Switzerland under the leadership of Ian Johnson (United Kingdom).
+The work of the International Club is supported by a small International Centre in Winterthur, Canton Zurich, Switzerland under the leadership of Graeme Maxton (United Kingdom).

 In contrast to many other non-profit organisations, the work of the Club of Rome is driven by the participation and efforts of its membership.
 Its members come from the scientific, political, business, financial, academic, religious, cultural and civil society communities.

 There can be up to 100 Full Members of the Club of Rome.
 Together, they currently represent over 30 countries in five continents.
 Emphasis is placed on maintaining an internationally representative balance of nationality, culture, gender and expertise.

 A number of distinguished international personalities participate in the work of the Club and lend their support as Honorary Members of the Club of Rome.